We’re here for your success.

-Newly admitted MS Accounting and MS International Business students are required to meet with an advisor before enrolling in their first term.
+Newly admitted MS Accounting, MS Taxation, and MS Finance & Risk Management students are required to meet with an advisor before enrolling in their first term.
 For all other graduate business programs, meeting with an advisor is recommended but not required.

 How do I schedule an appointment with an advisor?

-You can schedule an appointment with an advisor by calling 303-315-8110.
+You can schedule an appointment with an advisor by clicking here or by calling 303-315-8110.
 Appointments are available Monday through Thursday and can either be in-person or over the phone.